Sahil0p/Pastebin-lite/README.md

 ## 🧷 Persistence Requirement ✔

-This project uses **MongoDB** to ensure data is NOT lost across requests.
+This project uses **MongoDB** to ensure that all pastes remain safely stored and are **not lost across server restarts or deployments**.
+Unlike in-memory storage, MongoDB provides:

+- 🗄️ **Persistent Database Storage** — data survives restarts
+- 🔒 **Reliable & Secure Data Handling**
+- ⚙️ **Support for TTL, expiry logic & view limits**
+- 🚀 **Efficient performance even under high load**

+MongoDB acts as the backbone of this application, ensuring every paste, whether temporary or permanent, is stored consistently and retrieved accurately.

-📌 MongoDB Connection
+📌 **MongoDB Connection**
 ---

 ## 🧪 Postman Collection Details